AdamZinebii/Intraday-Market-Activity-Clustering/ReadMe.md

 ## Abstract 📝

-Financial markets are complex, influenced by various participants and external factors such as geopolitical events and economic indicators.
-By using high-frequency intraday data, we aim to uncover patterns in market behavior that can enhance trading strategies.
-Our approach incorporates both likelihood-based PGA and graph-based clustering techniques to analyze the dynamics of market states across different time scales.
-The results demonstrate the potential of these models in identifying distinct market regimes, particularly in distinguishing between different macroeconomic periods.
-This work lays the foundation for more effective predictive models in financial market analysis and decision-making, with the potential to incorporate external macroeconomic factors to improve predictive accuracy and the interpretation of market behavior.
+Financial markets are complex systems shaped by multi-agent interactions of and external factors, including geopolitical events and economic indicators.
+This study leverages intraday data to identify patterns in market behavior, focusing on the evolving dynamics of microstructure market states across distinct macroeconomic periods.
+Our findings emphasize how different economic environments, such as periods of stability or crisis, influence the results of market state detection models.
+This work provides a foundation for developing predictive models that integrate external macroeconomic factors, enhancing the accuracy of forecasts and the interpretability of market behavior for improved decision-making.

 ---